MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/New-MgBetaDriveListColumn.md

 ## SYNOPSIS
 Create a column for a list\]\[list\] with a request that specifies a \[columnDefinition\]\[columnDefinition\].
 This API is available in the following \[national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgDriveListColumn](/powershell/module/Microsoft.Graph.Files/New-MgDriveListColumn?view=graph-powershell-1.0)

 ## SYNTAX